networkop/networkop.github.io/content/post/2020-05-cluster-api-intro.md

 ## Setting up a Docker provider

-Once again, following [the book](book-docker), we need to run a local override script to generate a set of manifests for Docker provider:
+Once again, following [the book][book-docker], we need to run a local override script to generate a set of manifests for Docker provider:

 ```
 cat > clusterctl-settings.json <<EOF